panzi/mediaextract/README.md

-	                         G            for Gigabytes (units of 1024 Megabytes) T            for Terabytes (units of 1024 Gigabytes) P            for Petabytes (units of 1024 Terabytes) E            for Exabyte   (units of 1024 Petabytes)
+	                         G            for Gigabytes (units of 1024 Megabytes) T            for Terabytes (units of 1024 Gigabytes) P            for Petabytes (units of 1024 Terabytes) E            for Exabytes  (units of 1024 Petabytes)

 	                       The special value "max" selects the maximum alowed value.